 Back in 1954, on NW 17th Ave and 70th St., The Liberty City Pool hosted a concert by the world famous Lionel Hampton.
 Henry Stone was always a jazz fan.
 He grew up on this great music and even played professional trumpet for years growing up.
 He also distributed jazz labels all over Florida.
 At the time, Hampton, who was known as the “King Of The Vibraphone,” was fresh off a European tour that broke attendance records.
 Miami promoter Bill Rivers, who also booked the Rockland Palace, presented this concert with an admission cost of $2.25 advance, or $2.50 on the day of the show.
 Hampton was traveling with his “World’s Greatest Entertaining and Dance Band,” and tickets could be bought at Shaddie’s Tavern, The Rockland Palace, the Liberty City Pool, North Travel Agency, and Economy Drug Store.
-This ad appeared in a 1954 edition of the Miami Times Newspaper, and Hampton’s records were found in jukeboxes all over Florida thanks to Henry Stone.
+This ad appeared in a 1954 edition of the Miami Times Newspaper, and Hampton’s records were heard in jukeboxes all over Florida thanks to Henry Stone.

 From 1946 to 2014, Henry Stone ruled the Florida music industry with an iron fist, a brick of cash, and a warehouse full of vinyl.
 HSM is the last of over one hundred record labels he personally founded.
 This record label includes works from every decade in his sixty-five year career right up until today.
 Licensing available for film, samples, advertising, movies, video games, and more.
 Family owned and operated.